Dami Im: 2020–2024: Signing with ABC, Bluesfest, Dancing with the Stars, My Reality and memoir

 In early 2020, Im was announced as a contestant on the seventeenth series of Dancing with the Stars, being paired with new professional dancer Shae Mountain.
 They were the sixth couple to be eliminated, placing fifth overall for the season.

 On 8 February 2020, Im performed "Walk with Me" with Måns Zelmerlöw at Eurovision – Australia Decides, the event that decides Australia's entrant to the Eurovision Song Contest 2020. as well as performing her new single "Marching On" which she wrote about her mother.
 She made a surprise announcement that she would be competing in Australia Decides 2021, which was ultimately cancelled due to the COVID-19 pandemic.

 On 31 August 2020, Im confirmed she had signed with ABC Music and announced a new album.
 On 17 September, she released "Paper Dragon", her first single with the new label.
 The song was intended to be her entry for Australia Decides 2021, which was cancelled due to the pandemic.

 In mid 2021, Im appeared as a contestant on the second season of Network 10's Celebrity MasterChef Australia, where she was the second contestant to be eliminated.

 Im performed for the first time at Byron Bay Bluesfest in 2021.
 She released her sixth studio album, My Reality, on 29 October 2021.
 Im released a memoir titled "Dreamer" in 2022.

 In May 2023, Im announced the EP In Between, which was released on 7 July 2023.

 In October 2023, Im announced her first Christmas collection, titled Christmas Songbook.
 The EP was released on 17 November 2023.

 In 2023, Im competed on the fifth season of The Masked Singer Australia as Snow Fox, making it the second time she appeared in a version of the singing competition.
 She eventually won the season, after eight performances.

 In July 2024, Im released a children's music album called Kid Song Collection under the alias Grace Notes.

 In September 2024, Im performed a reinterpreted version of South Korean singer-songwriter Lee Sun-hee's song "Beautiful Scenery" on South Korean show Immortal Songs: Singing the Legend, alongside other artists Ben, Kai, Son Seung-yeon and Monni who performed reinterpreted songs of other artists.
 At the end of the episode, Im was declared the winner of the night for her performance.

 2025: "Bubble"

 In September 2025, Im released the single "Bubble" ahead of her upcoming seventh studio album.

+2025: Honorary Doctorate

+In July 2025, Im was awarded an Honorary Doctorate (DUniv) by Griffith University for her distinguished service to the Arts.
+During the mid-year graduation ceremony, Im performed for the graduating cohort.
+Im credited the Queensland Conservatorium for shaping her as a performer and noted the significance of returning to the university where she had previously studied.